siakaramalegos/star_wars_graphql/README.md

 ## Slides

-[Here](https://speakerdeck.com/siakaramalegos/no-rest-for-the-weary-dot-dot-dot-introducing-graphql) are the slides from my talk at Connect Tech 2017 and Node Fest Japan 2017.
+[Here](https://speakerdeck.com/siakaramalegos/no-rest-for-the-weary-dot-dot-dot-introducing-graphql) are the slides from my talk at Connect Tech 2017, and [here]() are the ones from Node Fest Japan 2017.

 ## Links